taublast/AppoMobi.Maui.Gestures/README.md

 ﻿# AppoMobi.Maui.Gestures

-Library for .Net MAUI to handle gestures.
+Library for .NET MAUI to handle gestures.
 Can be consumed in Xaml and code-behind.
 A nuget with the same name is available.

-This library is used by [DrawnUi for .Net Maui](https://github.com/taublast/DrawnUi.Maui).
+This library is used by [DrawnUI for .NET MAUI](https://github.com/taublast/DrawnUi.Maui).

-## What's New - 1.2.2.1
+## What's New - 1.8.1.2
-* Longpressing sent while panning too, you have to check for panning yourself if you wish to ignore long pressing in that case.
+* Tapped cannot trigger after Longpressing until another finger is Down.

 ## Features

-* Attachable .Net Maui effect
+* Attachable .NET MAUI effect
 * Multi-touch
 * Customizable touch mode for cooperation with other views
 * Report velocity, distance, time, etc